-Read more about our work in the TLC's 2019-20 Annual Report.
+Read more about our work in the TLC's Strategic Plan 2020-2025 and in the TLC's 2019-2020 Annual Report.

-Our primary aim as landholders is to protect and manage areas with significant conservation values for nature and for the public good.
-We work with the local community to encourage nature conservation in surrounding areas, connecting habitat to build resilience across the landscape.
+As one of Tasmania's largest private landholders, we protect and manage areas with significant conservation values for nature and for the public good.
+We also work with the local landholders and the broader community to conserve nature, connecting habitat to build resilience across the landscape.

-It is in the state's interest to look after nature, and planning instruments that protect natural assets across Tasmania are critical.
+It is in the state's interest to look after nature, and planning instruments that protect natural values across Tasmania are critical.
 The public benefit from healthy and intact natural systems includes water quality and retention, ecosystem function, pollination services, soil health and stability, aesthetic values, landscape resilience in a changing climate and personal wellbeing.